End-essential spanning surfaces for links in thickened surfaces: Applications

-Our chief motivating applications appear in the companion paper \cite{virtual}, where one of the main results states that any two weakly prime, fully alternating diagrams of a given link $L\subset\Sigma\times I$ are related by a sequence of flype moves.
-The idea of the proof is to show that the checkerboard surfaces for any two such diagrams are related by a sequence of re-plumbing moves (this is where we use the results of this paper), and that these re-plumbing moves on the checkerboard surfaces correspond to flype moves on the diagrams.
-The result is false without the requirement of weak primeness, and yet, it holds for (links and) diagrams which are weakly prime but not (pairwise) prime.
-This is noteworthy because it implies that there are infinitely many distinct ways to take the connect sum of any two non-classical virtual knots.
+Our chief motivating applications appear in \cite{virtual}, where one of the main results states that any two weakly prime, cellular alternating diagrams of a given link $L\subset\Sigma\times I$ are related by a sequence of flype moves.
+The idea of the proof is to use Menasco's crossing ball structures to show that the checkerboard surfaces for any two such diagrams are related by a sequence of re-plumbing moves, and that these re-plumbing moves on the checkerboard surfaces correspond to flype moves on the diagrams.
+The whole approach relies on the results of this paper.
 See \cite{virtual} for details.

+We conclude this paper with possible applications of a different sort.
+The applications all pertain to questions about state surfaces from nontrivial diagrams of trivial links, especially the all-$A$ and all-$B$ state surfaces from such diagrams.
+First, we will describe a curious corollary of Theorem \ref{T:Main2}.
+Then we will sketch several types of inquiries in which this corollary might prove useful.

-We conclude this paper with a different sort of application.
-Given any diagram $D\subset S^2$ of a classical link $L\subset S^3$, construct the all-$A$ state surface $F_A$ and the all-$B$ state surface $F_B$ from $D$ such that near each crossing each state surface has a standard crossing band, and away from these crossing bands $F_A$ and $F_B$ lie entirely on opposite sides of $S^2$.
-Then the interiors of $F_A$ and $F_B$ intersect only in vertical arcs, one at each crossing.
-Then a regular neighborhood $F_A\cup F_B$ is a thickened surface; its core surface $\Sigma_D$, called the {\bf Turaev surface} of $D$ \cite{tur}, is a Heegaard surface for $S^3$ (provided $D$ is connected) on which $D$ forms a fully alternating diagram \cite{dfkls}.
+Given any connected diagram $D\subset S^2$ of a classical link $L\subset S^3$, construct the all-$A$ state surface $F_A$ and the all-$B$ state surface $F_B$ from $D$ such that near each crossing each state surface has a standard crossing band, and away from these crossing bands $F_A$ and $F_B$ lie entirely on opposite sides of $S^2$.
+Then the interiors of $F_A$ and $F_B$ intersect only in vertical arcs, one at each crossing, and a regular neighborhood of $F_A\cup F_B$ is a thickened surface, whose core surface $\Sigma_D$, called the {\bf Turaev surface} of $D$ \cite{tur}, is a Heegaard surface for $S^3$ on which $D$ forms a cellular alternating diagram \cite{dfkls}.
 We note the following consequence of Theorem \ref{T:Main2}: